 Ah, yes……….The Continental Divide Trail.
 Take every hike you’ve ever done, mix those experiences up, make everything bigger and better, and you’ve got a Continental Divide Trail hike.
-Seriously, it’s the most rewarding hike you’ll experience.
+It’s the most rewarding hike you’ll experience.

 “Yogi’s Continental Divide Trail Handbook” guides the experienced hiker through planning a CDT thru-hike.
 Like the PCT Handbook, the CDT Handbook has two distinct sections: a section for planning, and a section for on the trail.
 The main difference for the CDT book is that the on-trail section is strictly a Town Guide.
 The nature of the CDT does not allow for all the little trail-specific information like you saw in the PCT book.
 No two hikers walk the same CDT, so trail tips would not apply.
 The CDT book is paginated in southbound order, yet simple to use for a northbound hike.